-Preferred ART 100 or MUS 101. \Note SPH107 or foreign language may NOT be the one course designated to fulfill the SACSCOC Core Requirement for Humanities and Fine Arts.
+Preferred ART 100 or MUS 101.
+Note SPH107 or foreign language may NOT be the one course designated to fulfill the SACSCOC Core Requirement for Humanities and Fine Arts.
+Please choose from one of the following:

 A minimum of 3 hours in MTH 116 or MTH 100 or Higher is required.
 The additional 3-4 hours of degreecreditable coursework may be taken from disciplines of biology, chemistry, physical science, physics, environmental technology and math.